7 Incredible Day Trips From Melbourne

 • Distance from Melbourne: 55 km / 50 minute drive.

 • Accessible via public transport: Not really.
-You can take a train from Southern Cross to Little River, but then you’ll need to walk from there, which is a 10 km or two hour walk.
+You can take a train from Southern Cross to Little River, but then you’ll need to walk from there, which is a 10 km trek!

 • Day tour available?
 No.